-- Liaising with other external health, safety and welfare organisations. - Liaising with the University's recognised Trade Union Safety representatives. - Attending meetings, seminars, etc.. in connection with health, safety and welfare. - In cases of imminent danger to the health and safety of employees or others as a result of dangers or defective premises, vehicles, machinery, plant supplies, methods, practices etc., to prohibit their further use until the danger has been removed, and has the authority to order the evacuation of hazardous areas or the suspension of dangerous activities.
+- Liaising with other external health, safety and welfare organisations. - Liaising with the University's recognised Trade Union Safety representatives.

-- Liaising with the Health and Safety Executive, Fire Service, the Local Authority and any other enforcing agency as appropriate. - Following a programme of Continuous Professional Development so that a standard of professional expertise is sustained.
+- Attending meetings, seminars, etc.. in connection with health, safety and welfare. - In cases of imminent danger to the health and safety of employees or others as a result of dangers or defective premises, vehicles, machinery, plant supplies, methods, practices etc., to prohibit their further use until the danger has been removed, and has the authority to order the evacuation of hazardous areas or the suspension of dangerous activities. - Liaising with the Health and Safety Executive, Fire Service, the Local Authority and any other enforcing agency as appropriate. - Liaising with the University's Radiation Protection Advisor. - Following a programme of Continuous Professional Development so that a standard of professional expertise is sustained.

-1.10 Safety Coordinators
+4.10 Safety Coordinators